thurn/violet/equipment.md

 ## Clothing

-- boots. multiple brass buckles run from ankle to top of calf, crafted black leather, good at tumbling, spend charges for speed bonus
+- Boots. multiple brass buckles run from ankle to top of calf, crafted black leather, good at tumbling, spend charges for speed bonus
-- amulet, irregularly shaped natural amber, fastened with golden chain, tiny creature seems to twitch, transforms you into a giant vermin
+- Amulet, irregularly shaped natural amber, fastened with golden chain, tiny creature seems to twitch, transforms you into a giant vermin
-- amulet. crimson-tinted metal amulet, rimmed with dozens of copper pyramids, hums cheerfully when grasped, activate for an area of telepathic noise, will save to use psychic powers
+- Amulet. crimson-tinted metal amulet, rimmed with dozens of copper pyramids, hums cheerfully when grasped, activate for an area of telepathic noise, will save to use psychic powers
-- amulet. globe-shaped citrine amulet, bisected by a sturdy silver chain, activate for instantaneous aid to an injured ally, heal within 30 feet
+- Amulet. globe-shaped citrine amulet, bisected by a sturdy silver chain, activate for instantaneous aid to an injured ally, heal within 30 feet
-- amulet. delicate gold amulet, suspended from a fine gold chain, set with three adventurines, activate to reroll a save
+- Amulet. delicate gold amulet, suspended from a fine gold chain, set with three adventurines, activate to reroll a save
-- amulet. silver necklace, set with a brilliant blue stone, immune to draining your incarnum
+- Amulet. silver necklace, set with a brilliant blue stone, immune to draining your incarnum
-- amulet. platinum amulet, seven red garnets, projects you from having body composition changed, prevent others from polymorphing you
+- Amulet. platinum amulet, seven red garnets, projects you from having body composition changed, prevent others from polymorphing you
-- amulet. strand of ceramic beads painted with sedate earth tones, when you heal others you heal in kind
+- Amulet. strand of ceramic beads painted with sedate earth tones, when you heal others you heal in kind
-- amulet. tiny, golden hourglass, thin mithral chain, reverse all the events of your current turn
+- Amulet. tiny, golden hourglass, thin mithral chain, reverse all the events of your current turn
-- amulet. silver chain in the form of a pair of linked hands, aid another action gives bonus
+- Amulet. silver chain in the form of a pair of linked hands, aid another action gives bonus
-- amulet. glossy silver chain, spiral of pearl teardrops, colorless crystal sphere, charges renewed each day at dawn, temporary hit points from charges
+- Amulet. glossy silver chain, spiral of pearl teardrops, colorless crystal sphere, charges renewed each day at dawn, temporary hit points from charges
-- amulet. transparent crystal, several drops of viscous green fluid, delay poison on your self
+- Amulet. transparent crystal, several drops of viscous green fluid, delay poison on your self
-- helmet. winged mithral helm, shines like a priceless heirloom, good-aligned attacks, cure wounds, dispel evil, resist energy
+- Headware - Helmet. winged mithral helm, shines like a priceless heirloom, good-aligned attacks, cure wounds, dispel evil, resist energy
-- amulet. crudely carved from splintering wood and dangling from frayed twine, looks brittle and ancient, sacrifice a spell, next spells get better
+- Amulet. crudely carved from splintering wood and dangling from frayed twine, looks brittle and ancient, sacrifice a spell, next spells get better
-- boots. ankle-band, pewter chime hangs from the band, lets you make short dimensional hops, teleport 10 feet
+- Boots. ankle-band, pewter chime hangs from the band, lets you make short dimensional hops, teleport 10 feet
-- gloves.
+- Gauntlets - Gloves.
 Sleek blue gloves, tiny golden stars across the knuckles, activate to improve next spell
-- armband.
+- Armband.
 Solid gold, polished to a bright shine.
 Activate to avoid provoking an attack of opportunity.
-- armband. numerous small diamonds adorn this silver armband like tiny constellations.
+- Armband. numerous small diamonds adorn this silver armband like tiny constellations.
 Activate to maximize your next healing spell
-- armbands. bronze, engraved with images of bull's horns. +2 to strength when worn.
+- Armbands. bronze, engraved with images of bull's horns. +2 to strength when worn.
-- monocle. glass lens rimmed with gold, has a fine gold chain attached to an ear clip, detect magiacal auras, identify items
+- Faceware - Monocle. glass lens rimmed with gold, has a fine gold chain attached to an ear clip, detect magiacal auras, identify items
 - Brooch, little more than a hunk of gray rock, studded with colorful uncut gems, wrapped in tarnished metal wire, gain darkvision, good at hiding, activate for blur effect
 - Helmet.
 Large, wrapped in hide of bear's head, metal teeth worked into visor, while raging, sneak attacks and crits against you do less damage.
-- Crown.
+- Headware - Crown.
 Metal stalks sprout from grotesque bronze crown.
 At the tip of each stalk is a different gem, gazing like a glistening eye, can shoot rays, burns out the gem, charm, sleep, fear, wound, slow
 - Belt.
 Leather, platinum buckle set with three small black pearls.
 Helps you avoid being caught off guard, good initiative, charges can be spent on extra actions
 - Belt.
 Thick golden links, each set with a cabochon-cut semiprecious stone.
 Large, oval buckle is embossed with the closed fist of Kord.
 Get strength, divine connecitonn, big strength check bonus and saves vs fear
 - Belt.
 Thick brass, riddled with bracks, bends as though stretched out of shape, instantly enlarge wearer in size.
 Lasts for 10 minutes
 - Belt.
 Wide leather, set with a single blood-red carbuncle.
 Activate to grant extra damage on your next attack.
 - Belt.
 Prominent, yet worn, holy symbol, threadbare cloth sash.
 If you follow the right god, you get armor and strength bonus, otherwise a negative level.
 - Belt.
 Supple browth leather, silver buckle engraved with tiny magical runes, makes you good at stealing spells, heal when you do it.
-- Eyepatch.
+- Faceware - Eyepatch.
 Black leather, blood-red pentagram.
 Activate, attacks against elves and plants are good.
-- Blindfold.
+- Faceware - Blindfold.
 Black, silky bloth, opaque when help up to the light.
 You get sweet blindsight powers and cannot be gaze attacked.
 - Helmet.
 Face is a solid slab of iron, apparently no way to see out, actually gives you blindsight and gaze resistance.
-- Shirt.
+- Tunic - Shirt.
 Golden lightning bolts are embroidered along the sleeves, sturdy tunic of blue linin, can teleport to anywhere you can see within 60 feet, trail of crackling sparks traces the path
 - Ring.
 Seemingly fragile, nearly weightless, appears to be a single long finger bone, bleached white and somehow bent into a circle, protected from energy drain and ability drain, preventions drain charges.
 - Boots.
 Wolfhide, secured with leather thongs, wrap twice around the ankle, exceptionally soft fur, has a faint sheen, makes boots appear to shimmer, makes you really good at teleportation spells, can also teleport 60 feet
 - Boots.
 Soft-soled, look comfortable and quiet.
 Activate when you're below half life.
 Big bonus to speed and dodge.